Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - Shield
 - Attunement

 **Colossal Consumption**: Whenever you end your turn, all creatures within 10 feet of you are granted a _mark of the colossus_.
-Whenever you attack a creature with a mark, they take one additional damage for every 25th maximum hit points you have, and you get a stack of _Heartsteel_.
+Whenever you damage a creature with a mark, they take one additional damage for every 25th maximum hit points you have, and you get a stack of _Heartsteel_.
 You gain one additional hit point for every third stack of _Heartsteel_ as long as you are attuned to the item.

 **Health**: You gain maximum hit points equal to twice your level.